-- Erect signage to encourage the reuse and recycling of recovered waste material - Identify materials for a recycling purpose - Where practical, construction recycling facilities will be provided within the Site - Sort materials into components/material streams to facilitate recycling.
-Separation of materials may occur off-site by specialised licensed waste handling contractors - A waste contractor with access to a sophisticated materials reclamation facility will be contracted to sort and recycle and manage construction waste to be removed from site - Implement packaging take-back initiatives with sub-contractors & suppliers.
+- Erect signage to encourage the reuse and recycling of recovered waste material - Identify materials for a recycling purpose - Sort materials into components/material streams to facilitate recycling.
+Separation of materials - Various types and sizes of waste receptacles will be provided to promote separation of materials for ease of reuse/recycling may occur off-site by specialised licensed waste handling contractors - A waste contractor with access to a sophisticated materials reclamation facility offsite, will be contracted to sort, recycle and manage construction waste removed from site - Implement packaging take-back initiatives with sub-contractors & suppliers.

-GALC will recycle or beneficially reuse 60% of office waste through:
+GLC will recycle or beneficially reuse 60% of office waste through: